Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures using a ResDMD framework

-The exact dynamics, i.e., the function $F$ in \eqref{eq:DynamicalSystem}, can be reconstructed from the matrix coefficients of $U$ and the choice of dictionary.
-This example is chosen so that we have an analytical form of the Koopman operator.
-We seek the spectral measure with respect to the first canonical unit vector $g=e_1$, which is a cyclic vector.
-This operator is the Cantero--Moral--Vel\'{a}zquez (CMV) matrix for the Rogers--Szeg{\H o} orthogonal polynomials on the unit circle~\cite{rogers1893second}.
-CMV matrices for measures on the unit circle are analogous to Jacobi matrices for measures on the real line~\cite{simon2007cmv}.\footnote{One applies Gram--Schmidt to $\{1,z,z^{-1},z^2,z^{2},\ldots\}$, which leads to a pentadiagonal matrix.} The spectral measure $\nu_g$ is absolutely continuous with an analytic Radon--Nikodym derivative given by
+We seek the spectral measure with respect to the first canonical unit vector $g=e_1$, which is a cyclic vector. $U$ is the Cantero--Moral--Vel\'{a}zquez (CMV) matrix for the Rogers--Szeg{\H o} orthogonal polynomials on the unit circle~\cite{rogers1893second}.
+CMV matrices for measures on the unit circle are analogous to Jacobi matrices for measures on the real line~\cite{simon2007cmv}.\footnote{One applies Gram--Schmidt to $\{1,z,z^{-1},z^2,z^{-2},\ldots\}$, which leads to a pentadiagonal matrix.} The spectral measure $\nu_g$ is absolutely continuous with an analytic Radon--Nikodym derivative given by